 Listed as one of the best Malaysian restaurants in London, Tukdin takes a spot in our best halal restaurants in London too.
 Started and run by a Malaysian Muslim family, Tukdin’s food menu is fully halal.
 This homey restaurant on Craven Rd, Bayswater serves authentic Malaysian food.

 When you visit, expect to see their loyal Malaysian food enthusiasts that often frequent the restaurant.
 Comfortable and casual, this restaurant is a great place to relax and unwind while you enjoy a scrumptious meal.
-Whether you are familiar with Malaysian cuisine or a first-timer, you definitely have to add this halal restaurant in your checklist.
+Whether you are familiar with Malaysian cuisine or a first-timer, you definitely have to add this spot to your halal restaurants in London checklist.

 41 Craven Rd, Bayswater, London W2 3BX